Chain Reaction (Diana Ross song)

-"Chain Reaction" is a song by American singer Diana Ross, released on November 12, 1985, as the second single from her sixteenth studio album, Eaten Alive (1985).
+"Chain Reaction" is a song by American singer Diana Ross, released on November 12, 1985 by RCA and Capitol, as the second single from her sixteenth studio album, Eaten Alive (1985).
 The song was written by the Bee Gees and contains additional vocals from Barry Gibb.
 Sonically, "Chain Reaction" is an R&B and dance-pop song.
 According to the Gibbs' biography, the brothers had initial reservations about offering the song to Ross in case it was too Motown-like for her.